-- 1. Stealing, misquoting, insufficiently paraphrasing, or patch-writing.

-Self-plagiarism, which is the reuse of the Student's own submitted. - Self-plagiarism, which is the reuse of the Student's own submitted work, or the simultaneous submission of the Student's own work, without the full and clear acknowledgment and permission of the Faculty to whom it is submitted. - 3.
+- 1. Stealing, misquoting, insufficiently paraphrasing, or patch-writing. - Self-plagiarism, which is the reuse of the Student's own submitted work, or the simultaneous submission of the Student's own work, without the full and clear acknowledgment and permission of the Faculty to whom it is submitted. - 3.
 Submitting materials from any source without proper attribution. - Submitting a document, assignment, or material that, in whole or in part, is identical or substantially identical to a document or assignment the Student did not author.